Introduction

 Once a VSD session has been created, it is automatically added to the vRO Inventory where it provides an entry point through which existing objects from the connected VSD instance are visible and associated workflows are executed.

 The VSD models its objects as a tree structure with Parent-Child associations between pairs of objects.
-At the root of the tree is the Me
+At the root of the tree is the Me object, which serves as a parent for many underlying child objects such as Enterprise, VCenter, and VM.

 In this section, we will use a workflow provided by the VSP Plugin to create a new VSD Enterprise object.